0xSardius/0xSardius/README.md

 ## About Me
 I build AI-powered applications with onchain functionality, specializing in rapid prototyping and shipping products on Base.

-With over a decade in crypto, from running mining operations (BTC, LTC, ETH) in 2017-2018, to a web3 consulting business (2022-2024), I've developed a practitioner's understanding of what works onchain.
+With over a decade in crypto, from running mining operations (BTC, LTC, ETH) in 2017-2018, to a web3 consulting business (2022-), I know what works and how to innovate onchain.
 As a v0 Ambassador, I demonstrate how to move quickly from idea to deployed product using modern AI tooling.

-My background in Lean Six Sigma and program management lends me a focus on continuous improvement to ensure quality evolves with user needs over time.
+I prize velocity, quality, and delivering continuous improvement to my clients and in my own products.

 ## What I Do
 - **Onchain App Development** — Ideation to launch, specializing in quality MVPs on Base